-- Never disconnect the battery or the computer connectors with the ignition on. - Separate the two ground wires by connecting them to two different locations.
-This will aid in noise suppression throughout the harness and especially on the clean sensor ground. - Giving or Receiving a "Jump Start" may cause damage to the computer

-- Using a test light to test any of the sensor circuits, will result in computer damage. - A test light may be used to check for 12 volts at the coil and the injectors.

-Notes:

-• There is normally a small amount of current drain on the battery with this fuel injection system.

-- Each connector in this harness is different and will only fit in its appropriate sensor.
-Never Force any Connectors. - When connecting the plugs to the computer use extra care to ensure none of the pins on the computer are bent. - The fuel pump you are using MUST be rated at a minimum of 60 PSI (lbs. per square inch).
+- Separate the two ground wires by connecting them to two different locations.
+This will aid in noise suppression throughout the harness and especially on the clean sensor ground.
+Again DO NOT SKIP THIS STEP, in this harness there are (2) two harness grounds.
+ONE needs to be connected to the rear of the right cylinder head and ONE needs to be connected to the rear of the left cylinder head.
+DO NOT CONNECT BOTH OF THEM TO THE SAME BOLT. - Giving or Receiving a "Jump Start" may cause damage to the computer. - NEVER WELD ON THE VEHICLE WITH THE ECM CONNECTORS PLUGGED INTO THE ECM.
+EVER!!!
+THERE IS AN ALMOST CERTAINTY OF THE ECM TO FAIL IF THIS OCCURS. - A test light may be used to check for 12 volts at the coils and the injectors.
+Never use it to test a sensor input to the ECM. - There is normally a small amount of current drain on the battery with this fuel injection system. - When connecting the plugs to the computer use extra care to ensure none of the pins on the computer are bent. - The fuel pump MUST be rated at a minimum of 60 PSI (lbs. per square inch).
 It will be necessary to purchase an external fuel pressure regulator in most instances.
-The two specific fuel pressures needed for these systems are 49psi or 39psi.
-This is determined by the specific fuel injectors used.
-See Table 4.1 for the fuel injector part number.
+The fuel pressure needed for this system is 58psi.
+All Perfect calibration work was completed with the fuel pressure at 58 psi at the fuel rail.
+If this pressure is not correct with this system; the engine will inevitably not run correctly, may stall and hesitate and could even run lean or rich.